 Apple’s AirPods are some of the best wireless headphones you can buy if you own an iPhone, but that doesn’t mean they’re perfect.
 They don’t charge wirelessly, are prone to scratching, and can slip out of your ears fairly easily.

 Fortunately, you can fix all these problems with the right aftermarket accessories.
 Here are seven AirPods accessories to make your AirPods even better.
+Might we suggest cleaning your AirPods before you put them in a fancy new case?

 The original AirPods charging case doesn’t charge wirelessly.
 Instead, you’ll need to connect a regular Lightning connector to the bottom, and charge them as you would your smartphone.
 Even when Apple’s fabled AirPower wireless charging dock arrives, your old AirPods will still use wired charging.